-Las Vegas Caesars Rio Casino-Hotel Sold to Imperial Companies for $516 Million
+Las Vegas Caesars Rio Hotel Sold to New York Based Real Estate Group for $516 Million

 The buyer, controlled by the firm Imperial Companies, has agreed to acquire the Rio Casino-Hotel, which is located on the famed Las Vegas Strip.
 Under the terms of the announced agreement, Caesars will still operate the hotel/casino for at least the next two years, paying the new owners $45 million a year in rent.
 After two years, Caesars retains a $7 million option to continue managing the property for an additional year; further years of management are also possible after the expiration of the lease as well, according to the agreement.